thainexus/smart-language-redirector/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Automatically redirect visitors to their preferred language version of your site based on browser settings.
-Works with TranslatePress, WPML, or any custom setup.
+Redirect visitors to their preferred language version based on browser settings.
+Works with any translation plugin.

 == Description ==